-I started this blog as a way to share step by step recipes with family and friends, and I am excited to share it with all of you.
+I started metemgee.com in 2012 shortly after giving birth to my son, Andrew as a way to catalogue family recipes.
+The women in my life who were the keeper of our family recipes, measured and recorded nothing.
 Guyanese cooking instructions typically include steps like “a handful of flour and stir until de ting soft, but not too soft, and yah don't want it stiff.”
 In fact, when my mom taught me how to make roti many, many years ago she told me “one handful of flour equals a medium sized roti, but don't heap up too much flour in your hands.”
 How was I going to share a recipe that could vary tremendously depending on the size of your palm?
 So I decided to carefully measure and record every step for the dishes I love most, and this is how metemgee (the blog) was born.

 Metemgee (pronounced meh-tem-gee) is a hearty soup made with root vegetables (ground provision, if you’re Guyanese) in a coconut milk broth.
 This dish is truly my definition of comfort food and every Guyanese I know has had metemgee at some point in their lives (probably last Sunday).
 I don't know anyone who doesn't like it.
 Metemgee is the perfect combination of all the things I love about Guyanese food—good hearty provisions drenched in broth that is lick-your-bowl good.
 I want the recipes I share here to be just that—lick-your-bowl good, hearty and satisfying like a hot bowl of metemgee on a Sunday afternoon.
 Click here for my metemgee recipe.